Close

 Diversification

 Indian investors often prefer to diversify their portfolios to manage risk.
-Diversification can affect your overall ROI, as different investments yield different returns.
+Diversification can affect your overall Return on Investment, as different investments yield different returns.

 Bottom Line